The drug addiction rate is on the rise in Southern California and when it comes to Orange County, 35% of adults have abused drugs at least once.

 What Is an Addiction?

 Substances such as opiates and alcohol can alter how people feel.
-It can elevate your mood or make your pain go away; hence, people tend to consume the substance repeatedly to feel good.
+It can elevate your mood or make your pain go away; therefore, people tend to consume the substance repeatedly to feel good.
 Some also combine two or more substances and increase the dosage to have more intense effects.

 Do I Need to Detox?